gyyu/gyyu.github.io/_posts/2019-12-30-summer-at-riot.md

 I had already started getting emails for junior year summer internships beginning in July/August.
 I supposed that people were right -- searching for jobs would become easier once I got older.
-I was scanning through my emails one day when a particular one caught my eye: it was from somebody named Mina Hur, inviting me to apply to Riot Games.
+I was scanning through my emails one day when a particular one caught my eye: it was from somebody named M.H., inviting me to apply to Riot Games.

 At that moment, everything had come flooding back into me.
 I was so excited.
 I replied back, enthusiastic, ecstatic -- yes!
 I'd love to apply!
 I'm interested!

-It turns out Mina had also been involved with the HSL/CSL organization and TESPA, and we bonded over this common connection.
+It turns out M.H. had also been involved with the HSL/CSL organization and TESPA, and we bonded over this common connection.
 I started my interviews with Riot Games, and right after I had been informed that I had passed the first round, the Kotaku article came out.